 Considered by many to be the ultimate form of “athletic chess,” tennis is an excellent way to burn serious calories.
 This is mainly because of the amount of fast-paced spurts of running and body movement required in a match.
 “What makes tennis so challenging is the rapid deceleration and acceleration that’s required for you to be good at the sport,” explains Ben Boudro, CSCS, owner of Xceleration Fitness in Auburn Hills, Michigan.
 “The ball movement is very unpredictable and when you have unpredictable requirements, you challenge your brain and muscles to contract as fast as possible to move your body and get in position.”

 Because it’s a common pick-up game that most people play recreationally, it’s easy to forget how great of a workout flag football can be.
-In fact, it can burn 728 or more calories an hour!
+In fact, it can burn 728 or more calories an hour for a 200-pound person!
 The field may be shorter than regular football, but with fewer players in the game (and less hitting) most people run even more.
 “Coupled with a change of direction and hand-eye coordination, flag football truly combines a great way to have fun with friends during a whole body workout,” says Ryan.
 To up the workout ante a little more, opt to play receiver on offense or cornerback on defense, as these positions will leave your lungs gasping and body burning far more than playing quarterback or lineman.
 Ready to test your fitness level?
 See if you can pass these 10 everyday fitness tests.

 If you want to be good at basketball, you better be able to move—and move often.
 The sport consists mainly of players running, with short bouts of sprints and all-out jumps from one side of the court to the other for an hour or longer, and with minimal breaks.
 “These all-out movements seriously tax your body and force you to use energy systems that are used in everyday activities,” explains Boudro.
 “Couple those movements with competition and a hot gym and you’re definitely going to be burning a ton of calories within minutes.”